HerbsBots/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Local variables
 Local variable
 Global variable
-Every addition to true knowledge is an addition to human power
+Every addition to true knowledge is an addition to human powe Divide and rule